thomaseastin/intel_sustainability_visualization_tableau/README.md

 *Q*: Which regions are net energy producers?

-*A*: After creating the necassary calculated field to better visulaize the data, we can demonstrate that the only net producers of energy by region are the mid-atlantic, northwest, sowthwest, central and  southeast regions.
+*A*: After creating the necassary calculated field to better visulaize the data, I am able to demonstrate that the only net producers of energy by region are the mid-atlantic, northwest, sowthwest, central and  southeast regions.

 ### 2. Enegy Demand vs. Generation over Time

 In my second visualization (Supply and Demand by Region) I chose to create a dual axis plot of Demand and Net Generation per a given time period.
 This would allow me to visualize the fluctuations in both energy production and demand over a specified time period (day, week, or month).
 Intel is primarily interested in regions with stable electricity demand and generation.
 Too much fluctuation will increase the cost of energy at certain time periods.

 I first had to filter for regions and made sure to show the filter as a dropdown.
-In order to be able to specify the time period of the chart, I created a string parameter called "Select Period", which has the following parameters: day, week, month:
+In order to be able to specify the time period of the chart, I created a string parameter called "Select Period", which listed the parameters of day, week, and month:

 <img width="559" alt="select_period" src="https://github.com/user-attachments/assets/3df13b64-1ce1-42cd-bdca-e8e2a4c275f8">

-I then created another calculated field called "Period" which included my string parameter:
+I then created another calculated field named "Period" which also included the string parameter:

 ```
 DATETRUNC([Select Period], [Local Time at End of Hour])